The Definitive Guide to E-commerce SEO

 Let’s figure out how to find outdated sites.

 Often, outdated domains take sites that conduct domain auctions.
 They pick up domains with traffic and links.
 You can search for such on GoDaddy and NameJet.

-Let site owners know that they link to an outdated domain.
-Send emails to found platforms.
+Email site owners that they are linking to a dead domain.
 Show which pages they linked and offer a replacement in the form of your own URL.

 This is all that needs to be done for mutually beneficial cooperation.
 By helping to improve other people’s sites, you help yourself climb the ladder in Google rankings.

 Facebook groups are a big part of the next linking strategy.